-Top U.S. general says no changes yet to transgender policy
+Trump ban on transgender service members alarms some military officers

 "There's no valid justification for excluding transgender people from the military," said Jon Davidson, legal director for LGBT rights group Lambda Legal.

-It was also unclear whether it might go beyond active-duty forces and apply to members of the reserve.
+It was also unclear whether it might go beyond active-duty forces and apply to reservists.

-Indiana National Guard reservist Cameron St. Andrew, who resigned from full-time service after the November election, told Reuters he was concerned about his status.
+Indiana National Guard reservist Cameron St. Andrew, who resigned from full-time service after the November election, told Reuters that as a transgender person he was concerned about his status.

 "I try to be tough about it," he said, but added: "It breaks your spirit down."